giulong/spectrum/docs/README.md

 > but also for all the yaml files you'll see in this docs, such as `data` and `tesbook` for instance.

-Furthermore, you can provide how many profile-specific configurations in the same folder, by naming them `configuration-<PROFILE>.yaml`, where `<PROFILE>` is a placeholder that you need to replace with the actual profile name.
+Furthermore, you can provide how many profile-specific configurations in the same folder, by naming them `configuration-<PROFILE>.yaml`, where `<PROFILE>` is a placeholder that you need to replace with the actual profile name of your choice.

-To let Spectrum pick the right profiles-related configuration, you must run with the `-Dspectrum.profiles` flag, which is a comma separated list of profile names you want to activate.
+To let Spectrum pick the right profiles-related configurations, you must run with the `-Dspectrum.profiles` flag, which is a comma separated list of profile names you want to activate.

 > 💡 **Example**<br/>
-> When running tests with `-Dspectrum.profiles=test,grid`, Spectrum will merge these files in this exact order of precedence.
+> When running tests with `-Dspectrum.profiles=test,grid`, Spectrum will merge the files below in this exact order.
 > The first file loaded is the internal one, which has the lowest priority.
 This means if the same key is provided in any of the
 > other files, it will be overridden.
 Values in the most specific configuration file will take precedence over the others.